russellmatt66/GPU-samples/BinarySearch/machine-learning/README.md

 numiterations.c/
 - Use 'binarytree.c' to calculate correct value for 'avg_iters' to put into effective bandwidth formula
+    - Assumes uniformly-initialized particles, they were actually randomly-initialized (uniform distribution)
 - 'gcc -std=c99 numiterations.c -o numiter -lm'

+numiterations.cu/
+- CUDA program to accurately determine the number of iterations that it takes, on average, to find a particle using binary search.
+    - Given that the population is initialized randomly, according to a uniform distribution.

 analyze.py
 - Script that operates on a '*-clean/' directory, and computes a number of relevant performance metrics